U.S. Supreme Court weighs taking up major gun rights case

 Lower courts rejected the argument made by plaintiffs that the restrictions violated the U.S. Constitution's Second Amendment right to keep and bear arms.

-The Supreme Court is not expected to announce whether it will take action on the appeal until Monday at the earliest.
+The court is not expected to announce whether it will take action on the appeal until Monday at the earliest.

 If the justices do eventually take up the case and hear oral arguments, they would once again step into a swirling debate over gun rights in a nation that has a gun fatality rate consistently higher than other rich countries.